Disney takes $5 billion hit but pandemic impact not as bad as feared

 Investors overlooked total revenue that fell short of expectations by nearly $600 million and focused on divisions including parks and its media networks with revenue declines that were not as bad as expected.
 The Disney+ streaming service, which had 60.5 million paying customers as of Monday, was a bright spot in the quarter, Chapek said.
 Disney had reported 54.5 million subscribers as of May 4.

 "What we plan to do is invest even more in our content in order to keep that machine cranked and going," he said.
-Combined with Hulu and ESPN+, Disney has attracted more than 100 million streaming customers worldwide.
-Streaming market leader Netflix boasts 193 million.
+Combined with Hulu and ESPN+, Disney has attracted more than 100 million streaming customers worldwide since launching its big streaming effort nine months ago.
+Netflix Inc, which got a head start in the market when it began streaming 13 years ago, boasts 193 million.

 The coronavirus outbreak forced Disney to delay the theatrical debut of movies including the live-action epic "Mulan" about a Chinese warrior.
 In a surprise move, Disney said it will release "Mulan" on Disney+ on Sept.
 4 for people to watch at home at a cost of $30, and in theaters in markets where Disney+ is not available.